PieLabs/pie-docs/developing/packaging.md

 ### dependencies

-Define dependencies that need to be include with your PIE when it is run in the browser.
+Define dependencies that need to be included with your PIE when it is run in the browser.
-Care should be taken to only define dependencies that are used in the PIE, and to not add too much download size to the PIE when distributed.
+Care should be taken to only define dependencies that are used in the PIE and to not add too much download size to the PIE when distributed.

 ### files

-Defines what files should be downloaded when the pacakge is installed.
+Defines what files should be downloaded when the package is installed.

 > `README.md`, and `package.json` and some [other files](https://docs.npmjs.com/files/package.json#files) will always be included by npm